 Emergency medical care in New Zealand is offered by three organisations, each run by both volunteers and permanent staff.

 Public healthcare in New Zealand

-In order to access healthcare in New Zealand, expats will have to register with a GP.
-There is no restriction on which doctor an expat has to register with; however, some doctors may specialise in certain areas of medicine and it might be best for new arrivals to research the practices in their area to find the GP who best suits their individual needs.
+Expats will need to register with a GP to access healthcare in New Zealand and get a National Health Index (NHI) number.
+There is no restriction on which doctor an expat has to register with, but some doctors may specialise in certain areas of medicine.
+It might therefore be best for new arrivals to research the practices in their area to find the doctor who best suits their individual needs.

 Private healthcare in New Zealand